jpmckeown/McElreath_MMSE/README.md

 # mres
-M.Sc. by Research, for data and code.
+M.Sc. by Research, repository for sharing data and code with supervisor.
+John McKeown.